-- 1. The description of the implementation of the events/projects, including the work plan, is realistic based on the proposed time requirements. - 2.
-Applicant clearly details objectives and related activities, events/projects and purchases of hard cost items (such as stages, furniture etc.) for multiple events, outputs/outcomes, estimated timeline, milestones, and staff responsible. - 3.
-Applicant demonstrates an established organizational structure and its ability to administer the proposed events/projects and function as Lead Agency if a partnership is proposed. - 4.
-Applicant demonstrates that the events/projects are using best practices and/or are based on national standards (if applicable) to be transformative in how residents experience downtown.
+- 1. The description of the implementation of the project, including the work plan, is realistic based on the proposed time requirements. - 2.
+Applicant clearly details the scope and cost of the work. - 3.
+Applicant demonstrates an established organizational structure and its ability to administer the project and function as Lead Agency if a partnership is proposed. - 4.
+Applicant demonstrates that the project meets historic preservation standards for compatibility with the character of the historic landmark or historic district.